dbpedia/virtuoso-sparql-endpoint-quickstart/README.md

 The Virtuoso SPARQL Endpoint Quickstart is a network of three different docker containers which are launched with docker-compose.
 The following containers are being run:

 * OpenLink VOS Instance ([openlink/virtuoso-opensource-7](https://hub.docker.com/r/openlink/virtuoso-opensource-7))
-* Minimal Databus Download Client ([dbpedia/minimal-download-client](https://hub.docker.com/repository/docker/dbpedia/minimal-download-client))
+* DBpedia Databus Collection Downloader ([dbpedia/dbpedia-databus-collection-downloader](https://hub.docker.com/repository/docker/dbpedia/dbpedia-databus-collection-downloader))
 * Loader/Installer

 Once the loading process has been completed, only the OpenLink VOS Instance will keep running.
 The other two containers will shut down once their job is done.
 By running `docker ps` you can see whether the download and loader container are still running.
 If there is only the OpenLink VOS Instance remaining, all your data has been loaded to the triple store.